Braves' Acuña describes feelings for Freeman as 'nothing'

 The Braves countered by trading for Matt Olson, who is four years younger than Freeman, and quickly signing Olson to a $168 million, eight-year deal.
 Olson now joins Acuña as foundation players for the Braves.

 Freeman was extremely popular with fans and most teammates.
-But Acuña said in the Instagram Live interview, conducted in Spanish, he wasn’t warmly welcomed as a rookie by some veteran players.
+But Acuña said in the Instagram Live interview he wasn’t warmly welcomed as a rookie by some veteran players.

 “It’s something that happens all the time,” Acuña said.
 “When you come up as a rookie, with your flow.
 There’s always someone who wants to put you in your place.
 You put your eye black, your sunglasses, your hat a little crooked.
 A lot of people doesn’t like it and yourself don’t see it as being bad because it’s part of the game.
 Lots of veterans did that to me.